|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This curry chicken recipe is my family's favorite.
+This curry chicken recipe is an instant favorite.
 It's a classic yellow curry made with chunks of chicken and potatoes and tastes like one of those wonderful curry dishes you can find in the marketplaces and streets of Bangkok.
 The use of curry powder helps the dish come together quickly and easily.
-If you can, make your own using my recipe, OR look for a good Madras curry powder at your local Asian or Indian food store - a Madras blend works well with Thai flavors and will give you far better results than your average supermarket curry powder.
+If you don't want to make it from scratch look for a good Madras curry powder at your local Asian or Indian food store.
+A Madras blend works well with Thai flavors and will give you far better results than your average supermarket curry powder.
 Enjoy!

-- 1 lb chicken breast or thigh, chopped into small chunks, OR whole chicken pieces
+- 1 pound chicken breast or thigh (chopped into small chunks, or whole chicken pieces)

 - 1/4 cup fresh coriander for garnish

-- 2 tablespoons Thai curry powder or tablespoons Madras curry powder or regular curry powder1 bay leaf
+- 2 tablespoons Thai curry powder or Madras curry powder or regular curry powder

 - 1/2 cup chicken stock or broth

 - 1 1/2 tablespoons ketchup or sweet tomato puree

 - 2 to 3 tablespoons vegetable oil for stir-frying

 - 1 to 2 whole kaffir lime leaves or 1 bay leaf